 The ultimate goal of SEO is getting your website to appear in the first positions in the SERPs.
 If you can grab one of the top spots for a few competitive keywords (or plenty of low-competition ones), that will translate to significant traffic for your website.

 SEO encompasses a broad array of practices.
+It is much more than just installing an SEO plugin, and hoping for the best.
 If you’re unsure where to start, we recommend reading our SEO basics guide.

-Once you have a firm understanding of the basics, it’s time to learn about white, grey, and black hat SEO techniques:
+Once you have a firm understanding of the basics, you can start implementing more advanced SEO techniques.
+And to make sure you are using best practices, you’ll need to know the difference between white, grey, and black hat SEO techniques: